yakir12/autotracker-deluxe/README.md

 This option only applies if the autotracker target is set to *centre-of-mass*.

 This is simply the number of frames (N) to be used by the background computation algorithm.
 E.g. if you set the background computation method to 'first_N_median', then this option 10, then your background will be the median frame of the first 10 frames of your video.

+### Track Processing
+#### Plot filename
+Track processing will automatically produce a plot which is saved to a file in the project directory.
+You can specify the name of that file here.

+#### Plot file format
+Different file formats offer different advantages.
+Here you can choose from pdf, eps, svg, or png (at 400dpi).

+#### Plot grid
+When enabled, this option will include a grid on your plot which makes it easier to read off the x and y axes at different positions.
+This can be disabled if you just want the tracks.

+#### Include legend
+When enabled, this option will include a legend which tells you which colour is assigned to which track index.

+**Note:** Matplotlib will cycle through ten unique colours before it starts to repeat.
+If you have more than ten tracks for a given beetle then this means that some tracks will be plotted in the same colour.

+#### All tracks start at origin
+This option will shift all tracks so that they start at (0,0).
+This can be useful if you want to quickly look at how the tracks are distributed but removes some information (e.g. placement variability with respect to the true arena centre).

+*You shouldn't use this option unless you know all of your tracks start at the arena centre and end at the arena's edge.*